-There's also the Plasma Buster Upgrade that debuts in this game.
-Fires a large and damaging plasma shot that penetrates everything, and leaves behind a ball of energy that does continuous damage to rip up Mooks to shreds.
-Later games reserved this for the Fourth and Ultimate Armor only.
+X4 has X's the Plasma Buster Upgrade for the Fourth Armor that debuts in this game.
+Fires a large and damaging plasma shot that penetrates everything, and leaves behind TWO balls of energy that do continuous damage to rip up Mooks and bosses to shreds.
+Ultimate Armor, being based on this armor, also has these two features.

-The Gaea Armor, while it slows X's dashing speed, has short-ranged shots, prevents him from using any parts and, special weapons, and lacks air-dashing, the Gaea Armor gives him a powerful X-Buster that not only has a destroy some enemy shots, but has a ridiculous charge speed.
+The Gaea Armor, while it slows X's dashing speed, has short-ranged shots, prevents him from using any parts and special weapons, and lacks air-dashing, gives him a powerful X-Buster that not only has a destroy some enemy shots, but has a ridiculous charge speed.
 He can literally spam charge shots like no tomorrow, and these charge shots ignore bosses' Mercy Invincibility frames, allowing him to create a Cycle of Hurting on bosses.

-A nice part load out for (normal) Zero in X6 is buster plus, saber plus, double barrier, shock buffer, and life recover.
-You get enhanced attack power, doubled defense, double the time you're invulnerable after getting hit, and basically a third sub-tank.
+A defensive load for (normal) Zero in X6 is Saber Plus, Energy Saver, D-Barrier, Shock Buffer, and Life Recover.
+You get enhanced attack power, extra 50% weapon energy, double defense, double the time you're invulnerable after getting hit, and basically a third Sub-Tank.

-The Guard Shell, possibly the most broken weapon in X series for Zero, and a candidate for the most broken things ever existed in X series, on par with Ultimate Armor and Falcon Armor.
-Basicaly, the shield normally only reflects attack as its name and the game text would imply.
-However for Zero it has two effect.
+The Guard Shell, possibly the most effective weapon in X's reality for Zero, and a candidate for the most effective things in the X series, on par with Ultimate Armor and Falcon Armor.
+Basically, the shield normally only reflects attack as its name and the game text would imply.
+However for Zero it has two effects.
 One is the written effect, and the second effect is multiplying the hit number of close range attack such as the Buster, and the Saber slash combo, and it ignores boss immunity frames.
-Essentialy, you can beat most bosses in the game at 2 second using this move.
+Essentially, you can beat most bosses in the game at 2 seconds using this move.

 Mega Man X: Command Mission had Bait/Stealth Form, which allowed Axl to always be the target of any targeted attack and not take damage.
 Not a perfect lock, as attacks that hit the whole party would still be able to hit your other characters, but good enough to make many boss battles a lot easier.